RockitBootcamp/Student-Resources/Glossary.md

 Two or more [elements](#user-content-element) that belong to the same [parent element](#user-content-parent-element) in a [tree-structure](#user-content-tree-structure).

 ## Tag
 HTML Tags are a syntax for describing content.
 Tags use greater-than and less-than characters to denote the tag name.
 Content will have an opening and a closing tag as follows: `<user>Dave Smith</user>`.
-Where the tag name is "user" which describes the content within - “Dave Smith”.
+Where the tag name is "user" which describes the content within: "Dave Smith".

 ## Viewport
 The visible portion of a website within the browser